-Installing and maintaining electric vehicle charge points in public spaces, such as supermarket, shopping centre, cinema or natural environment car parks can present a number of challenges.
+Installing and maintaining electric vehicle charge points in public spaces can present a number of challenges.

 Where should the EV-only parking space/s be located?
 Which location provides best access to existing or future electrical work?
 Do you want to charge EV owners a fee for use, or allow them to charge for free because they’ll be spending money at your site?
 And how do you manage your EV charge points and ensure minimal wear and tear?

 There are obvious differences in the installation of EV charging stations in public spaces compared with residential or commercial office locations.
 Therefore, when it comes to deployment, there are further considerations such as capital works, signage – both horizontal and vertical – access control, monitoring, management and, most importantly, public safety.

 Also, you also need to consider operational processes.
 Do you want to provide 24/7 support for EV owners who are having problems connecting, or would you prefer a system that manages all that for you?